openenergymonitor/guide/source/applications/solar-pv.markdown

 #### {% linkable_title Type 1 System %}

 Use this when the generation and consumption can be monitored separately.
 The amount exported/imported to or from the grid is the difference between generation and consumption.
-Knowledge of the direction of the current is not required, therefore a plug-in AC-AC voltage sensor adapter is not essential but **highly recommended** for accurate readings.
+Knowledge of the direction of the current is not required, therefore a plug-in AC-AC voltage sensor adapter is not essential but **highly recommended** for higher accuracy readings.

 ##### Type 1 Emoncms input setup